This forum post is hidden because you have chosen to ignore claudeinvirginia. Show Details

 Immediate pressure: None

-Appointments: Guests were encouraged to make an appointment.
-Many did.
+Appointments: Guests were encouraged to request an appointment.

-Investments Discussed: Annuities, life insurance, and LTC were discussed in a very superficial manner.
-No discussion of advantages/disadvantages, fees, or risks.
+Investments Discussed: Equities, debt, hard assets, and cash equivalents.
+No detailed discussion of advantages/disadvantages or risks.
 Guests were not encouraged to buy such products.